brunoamaral/gregory-ai/docs/00-intro.md

 Gregory can act as a research assistant by fetching the latest articles and organising them into categories.
 These categories can then be plotted in a chart to see which need further research, and which are “too crowded”.

+#### Jobs to be done

+- Literature review
+- Map out areas of current research
+- Identify Research trends

 ### For healthcare professionals of any specialty

 Using the right sources, it’s possible to have Gregory stay up to date with what is being published about any disease, condition, or medication.
 Turn it into an observatory for one or more subjects.

+#### Jobs to be done

+- Get relevant information in real time
+- Track research around specific therapeutics

 ### For everyone filtering for important news